3 Things to Know About the Famine in Africa

 Sudan’s crisis has been mainly brought about by civil war since 2013.
 The oil-rich country gained independence, and yet peace agreements and ceasefires were ignored.
 Three years of violence have pushed families to the edge of survival.

 184 children die each day in Nigeria from causes related to malnutrition.
-Nigeria’s crisis is highly concentrated in Borno State, where Boko Haram has crippled the region.
+Nigeria’s crisis is highly concentrated in Borno State, where an extremist group that is located primarily in Northern Nigeria has crippled the region.
 (You may remember Borno State from where the Chibok girls were taken from their school in 2014).

 Food insecurity has also hit entire communities in Niger, Chad, Nigeria, Cameroon and Yemen.
 These staggering numbers will only continue to rise without help.